Stefon Diggs Player Prop Bets for NFL Week 17 | Buffalo vs. Atlanta 1/2/2022

 Season Stats

-- Diggs has hauled in 89 catches for 1,092 yards, best on his team, and nine touchdowns.
-He has been targeted 141 times, and averages 72.8 receiving yards per game.

-- So far this season, 24.2% of the 583 passes thrown by his team have gone Diggs' way.

-- Diggs (29 red zone targets) has been the recipient of 27.1% of his team's 107 red zone pass attempts.
+- With 29 targets in the red zone this season, Diggs has been on the receiving end of 27.1% of his team's 107 red zone pass attempts.

-- The Bills have thrown the football in 60.3% of their plays from scrimmage this year while staying on the ground 39.7% of the time.
-This offensive attack ranks third in the NFL in points scored.
+- The Bills, who rank third in the NFL in points scored, have attempted a pass 60.3% of the time while running the ball 39.7% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Diggs' matchup with the Falcons.